III. B North - East Region

 sector III.
 B - 1. a

-Entering in Bulgaria from Romania via the bridge you will turn right and head toward Ruse.
+Entering Bulgaria from Romania via the bridge you will turn right and head toward Ruse.
 Here is the East Industrial zone of the town.

 sector III.
 B - 1. b